Call Now: (732) 200-4273

 One of the most contentious aspects of any divorce is alimony.
 Alimony is the financial support one spouse pays to the other after a divorce is finalized.
 No one wants to pay it and everyone wants to receive it.
-In a divorce, either party – regardless of gender – May have the obligation to pay.
+In a divorce, either party–regardless of gender–may have the obligation to pay.
+If you’re going through a divorce where alimony is a contested issue, you should strongly consider hiring a team of seasoned lawyers who can effectively represent your interests.
+Fortunately, if you’re reading this, you’ve come to the right place.
+Contact Arndt, Sutak & Miceli, LLC today.

 When starting the divorce process, clients often want to discuss alimony immediately and have every right to be concerned about their financial future.
-We understand this and are prepared to discuss your options and give you realistic expectations of what you may have to pay or receive once your divorce is final.
+Our Middlesex County divorce lawyers understand this and are prepared to discuss your options and give you realistic expectations of what you may have to pay or receive once your divorce is final.

 We are also prepared to take steps to secure pendente lite support on your behalf if you require immediate assistance from your spouse while your divorce litigation is pending.